knpuniversity/symfony4/knpu/ep3-doctrine/fixtures.md

 ## BaseFixture Class for Cooler Looping

 But first, let me show you a *cooler* way to create multiple articles.
-In the `DataFixtures` directory, create a new class called `BaseFixtures`.
-Make it abstract, and extend the normal class that all fixtures extend... so... `Fixtures`:
+In the `DataFixtures` directory, create a new class called `BaseFixture`.
+Make it abstract, and extend the normal class that all fixtures extend... so... `Fixture`:

 [[[ code('67b6ca4e18') ]]]